 Demand for clean technologies is driven by a mix of government regulations, consumer support and corporate demand.
 Some of the world’s biggest companies, including Ikea, Anheuser-Busch InBev, GM and Mars, have signed the RE100 initiative, pledging to source all their electricity from renewable sources.

-Targets such as these are driving astonishing growth in corporate purchases of renewable energy, with 7.2GW of clean energy power purchase agreements signed in the year to August, compared to 5.4GW in the whole of 2017.
-The 152 RE100 signatories alone have committed to buy more clean power annually by 2030 than California’s entire electricity demand today.
+Targets such as these are driving astonishing growth in corporate purchases of renewable energy, with 23.7GW of clean energy power purchase agreements signed in 2020, compared to 13.6GW in the 20186 .

 Although climate-friendly investing might seem straightforward, there is still a need for greater clarity on what constitutes green investment.
 For example, asset owners are keen to invest in low-carbon infrastructure like hydropower, however, its impacts in terms of displacing communities and destroying habitats continues to be debated.